-Each milestone builds on the previous one, so it is important to spend time working on each milestone.
-Some babies go straight to walking without ever crawling and parents applaud this, but crawling is an important milestone to build core strength, balance, sensory skills and visual skills.
+Each milestone builds on the previous one, so it is essential to spend time working on each milestone.
+Some babies go straight to walking without ever crawling, and parents applaud this, but crawling is a critical milestone to build core strength, balance, sensory skills, and visual skills.
 If this milestone is skipped, a lot of opportunity for development is lost.
-Encourage each and every milestone along the way.
+Encourage every milestone along the way.

 Let’s explore some of the lesser-known milestones because having an awareness of these will ensure that your baby stays on track and continues to move forward in their development.